Multi Systemic Therapy

 Program Outcomes

-• Reduced long-term rates of criminal offending in serious juvenile offenders
+• reductions in long-term rates of criminal offending.

-• Favorable outcomes at cost savings in comparison with usual mental health and juvenile justice services
+• cost-savings in comparison with usual mental health and juvenile justice services.

-Many experts believe that evidence-based practices such as MST should be a standard for addressing the complex needs of juvenile offenders.
-MST consultants and trainers work with many provider agencies in helping effectively deliver MST services, setting up a network of partner organizations that are committed to the transport of the MST model with full integrity and fidelity.
+Many experts believe that evidence-based practices (EBPs) such as MST should be the standard for addressing the complex needs of youth with severe behavioral problems.
+MST clinical consultants at our center work with provider agencies to effectively deliver MST services, setting up a network of local partner organizations that are committed to the delivery of the MST model with full integrity and fidelity to preserve the positive outcomes found in the clinical trials of MST for each community, youth, and family they serve.

 Find a full list of MST sites.